Today is a very special day in the calendar of Turkey. October 29th is the Republic Day of Turkey or 29 Ekim Cumhuriyet Bayramı.

-The day marks the anniversary of the proclamation of the Turkish Republic when Mustafa Kemal Atatürk was named as its first leader.
+The day is a public holiday and marks the anniversary of the proclamation of the Turkish Republic when Mustafa Kemal Atatürk was named as its first leader.

 Republic Day, Turkey – Cumhuriyet Bayramı

-On 28th October, 1923, Mustafa Kemal Atatürk announced that the Turkish Republic would be proclaimed the following day and this day is also part of the Republic Day commemorations.
+On October 28th, 1923, Mustafa Kemal Atatürk announced that the Turkish Republic would be proclaimed the following day.
+So the 28th is also part of the Republic Day commemorations.

 And if you know Turkey, you’ll know that Atatürk’s image hangs from walls in all public buildings, even in the tiniest of shops and offices.

 His statue is also to be found in towns and cities throughout the country.

 The statues are of Atatürk in various guises and each has one of his famous quotes at the base.

 A common one is, “Ne mutlu Türküm diyene.”
 (How happy is the one who can call himself a Turk?)
 This was the quote chosen for Fethiye’s latest Atatürk statue.